alessandro-001/Cpp-exercises/README.md

 # My C++ Fundamentals Learning Repository

 Welcome to my personal repository where I track my progress and exercises as I learn and practice the fundamentals of C++ programming.
-This repository is a living record of my C++ journey, and I update it regularly with new exercises and solutions.
+This repository is a living record of my C++ journey, and I update it regularly with new exercises and projects.

 ## Table of Contents